Doing Business in Estonia

 A significant portion of bureaucratic processes can be conducted online through relevant e-registries and personal presence is rarely required anywhere.
 Most notarial acts can also be performed through remote authentication (video bridge), including the signing of contracts for the sale or purchase of real estate, company shares or other assets.
 However, for accessing e-registries and signing documents online, possession of an Estonian Digital ID is required.

-Most individuals in government offices understand English and/or Russian, and with their consent, it is possible to use a foreign language in oral communication.
+The majority of individuals in government offices understand English and/or Russian, and with their consent, it is possible to use a foreign language in oral communication.
 Additionally, e-registries, government websites, and a large portion of legislation are available both in English and Russian.
 However, the language of public administration in Estonia is understandably Estonian, and official documents such as notarial acts must generally be submitted in Estonian or accompanied by a certified translation.
 In a local government unit where at least half of the residents belong to a minority ethnic group, there is a right to address authorities in that language (i.e., Russian).

 - Acquisition of shares;